 The only exception is bracelets and jewellery.
 The local women in the streets have the best quality jewellery.
 Also, they wear their pieces on their wrists and necks so they have often been worn down a little at the edges and are not sharp like the ones in the markets.

-In the Black Hmong Tribe we make our clothes from hemp.
+In Black H'mong culture we make our clothes from hemp.
 It takes us almost a year to make a new outfit.
 First we grow the hemp for three months, planting around March and harvesting in June.
 When it’s tall enough we cut it, take the leaves away, and dry them in the sun for about 10 days.

 After that, we slowly peel off the skin — this is what we use for our clothes.
 First we pound it to make it curly, then we join the strands together by hand to make one long cord.
 Next, we boil the cord with ash from the fire for three days to make it white and soft.
 Then we boil it with wax for a few hours to make the hemp even softer.